DeenLennon/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 A function that draws a diagonal line on the terminal A function that print a square followed by a new line Fizz-Buzz
+A function that prints a triangle followed by a new line